Complaints Procedure — Gardening Camberwell

 Remedies and corrective actions.
 Typical remedies for garden services include reworking areas to specification, replacing plant material where failure is due to our negligence, offering a reasonable price adjustment, or scheduling additional maintenance visits to restore agreed standards.
 Remedies are proportionate to the issue and aim to return the garden to an acceptable condition while preserving the integrity of the original design and planting plan.

+A person wearing light green gardening gloves is crouched down on a well-maintained, lush green lawn in a backyard garden, planting a vibrant assortment of flower plants with orange, yellow, and red blooms into a small wooden planter box.
+The garden features a neatly edged flower bed, visible soil, and a paved pathway nearby.
+The scene is set outdoors in natural daylight, with a backdrop of green grass and foliage, indicating a healthy and cared-for outdoor space typical of gardening services in Camberwell, London.
+The individual appears to be engaged in planting or transplanting, demonstrating landscaping or gardening work to enhance the garden's appearance.
 Closing and follow-up.
 Once a complaint is resolved, we confirm the outcome to the customer and mark the case closed only after ensuring corrective actions were completed to the agreed standard.
 Where requested and appropriate, we may arrange a follow-up inspection after a set period to ensure the remedy has been durable.
 Maintaining post-resolution contact demonstrates accountability and reinforces trust in our garden maintenance in Camberwell.

 Continuous review: We periodically review this complaints procedure to ensure it remains effective and aligned with best practice for horticultural services.
 Policy updates are informed by operational experience and client concerns, with the aim of continually improving the way our Camberwell gardening company delivers reliable, high-quality services.